14 Little Habits That Are Actually Signs of Resentment

 MUSUC ALEXANDR

 Tallying up favours done and received might seem like a way to ensure fairness, but it’s often a sign of underlying resentment.
-This habit can turn relationships into transactional exchanges, and where’s the fun in that?
+It’s a habit can turn relationships into transactional exchanges, and where’s the fun in that?
 Instead of creating warmth, you’re compiling a ledger of grievances, which ultimately destroys the development of meaningful bonds.

 2. Passive-aggressive comments become your go-to form of communication.